Battle of Shakopee: Aftermath

 Daniel Buck, Supreme Court justice of Minnesota and witness to the battle, remarked that the Dakota appeared "demoralized" after the battle, "with their blankets shot and torn, and carrying their wounded home toward their reservation.
 On their way to their reservation the [Dakota] held a war dance on the levee in the city of Mankato.
 They had the hand of a[n Ojibwe man] (possibly Chief Noon Day) fastened to a long pole, and danced around it..."

 Eyewitness Phillip Collins, who had witnessed the mutilation of Chief Noon Day's body, retrieved a pouch containing the pipe, kinnickinnkh and more personal effects of a fallen Dakota warrior, a crude map on birch bark that bore, besides the localities of hills, lakes and rivers of that vicinity, several mysterious characters, among them figures representing cows, foxes, and more.
 This irreplaceable relic was later lost.

 While the Dakota were greatly outnumbered, a significant number of Ojibwe held off from the engagement to fill in the lines when their men fell.
 This may explain eyewitness accounts that during the battle, the numbers on both sides were relatively equal.
 Ojibwe agents later reported on behalf of their tribal leaders that only 34 of the warriors from their group fought at Shakopee; a number corroborated in subsequent written accounts of the battle from onlookers, such as the residents of Shakopee.
 While there were casualties on both sides, both the Dakota and the Ojibwe claimed victory; no clear victor was established.
 Some accounts report that some of the Ojibwe men held back in fear of the conflict; one observer noted an Ojibwe warrior "vocalizing and jumping" in the hollow of a tree during the skirmish.

 After the fighting ceased, the Shakopee community speculated that the Ojibwe make another attempt on the Dakota tribe, as the long history of conflict between the two nations had shown a pattern of attacks and counter-attacks.
 Governor Henry Hastings Sibley decided that separating them was the only way to prevent this, and on June 2, he demanded that the Dakota still in the valley pack up their belongings and return to their reservation land.
 While there were rumors of both tribes assembling in the area for a second conflict, these were ultimately proved unsubstantiated.

 Legacy

-The Battle of Shakopee is considered the final conflict between the Ojibwe and Dakota tribes, a long-lasting and bloody rivalry.
+The Battle of Shakopee is considered the final conflict between the Ojibwe and Dakota tribes, a long-lasting and bloody war.
 A marker that once stood at the 1938 National Youth Administration overlook of U.S. Highway 212 stated the same; "This was the last important battle between these tribes in Minnesota."
 Additionally, many of the land treaties between the Dakota and the United States government that put the two warring tribes in close proximity in the first place, as well as constant encroachments on Dakota territory by the United States government, ultimately enraged the Dakota, and only four years after the Battle of Shakopee, possibly as a direct consequence of it, Dakota gunfire rang out once more across Minnesota.